-As discussed in Section~\ref{sec:api}, most of the available Bitcoin wallet software is either SPV or explorer-based~\cite{karantias2020sok}.
-In the first case, the wallet downloads only the block headers, so does not validate each block's transactions, while in the second case the wallet relies entirely on a server.
-However, no data could be found on the ownership of Bitcoin tokens \wrt wallet types, therefore Bitcoin's decentralization \wrt the API layer is inconclusive.
+\fi Most of the available Bitcoin wallet software is either SPV or explorer-based~\cite{karantias2020sok}.
+In the first case, the wallet downloads only the block headers, so it does not validate each block's transactions, while in the second case the wallet relies entirely on a server.
+However, no data could be found on the ownership of Bitcoin tokens \wrt wallet types, therefore Bitcoin's decentralization \wrt the client API layer is inconclusive.